Keeping your plan funding in check

 Your pension plan is designed to give you financial stability in your retirement.
 With the ever-changing shifts in your career, personal life and the economy, your plan helps you embrace the future with assurance and security.
 One way the plan can do this is through regular valuations.

-The most recent valuation was conducted as at December 31, 2018.
-It determined the plan is funded at 105.1 per cent, based on current contributions continuing to be paid.
+The most recent valuation was conducted as at December 31, 2021.
+It determined the plan is funded at 105.3 per cent.
 The surplus is a result of the plan’s strong investment performance and good governance.

-The surplus of $2.87 billion will remain in the plan’s basic account.
-The plan also has a rate stabilization account with a balance of about $2.5 billion.
-Together, these funds help protect working members and employers from contribution rate fluctuations in the future.
+The rate stabilization account helps protect working members and employers from contribution rate fluctuations in the future.

 With the strong valuation result, active members’ contribution rate remains unchanged.
-The cost-of-living adjustment (COLA) cap in retirement also remains unchanged at 2.1 per cent.
+The cost-of-living adjustment (COLA) cap is removed for the next three years, 2023 through 2025.